hnbeck/NikosophyWeb/content/post/PrologGamingEntry.en.md

 + Javascript querys SWI Prolog over Pengine to setup the game
 + SWI Prolog returns the player states to Tau-Prolog which adds them to its knowledge base
-+ Depending of what the player does - draw a card or sand - Tau-Prolog sends over Pengine a new query to SWI Prolog with the current player state.
++ Depending of what the player does - draw a card or stand - Tau-Prolog sends new query to SWI Prolog over Pengine with the current player state.

+### Basic data structures

+PROLOG has a knowledge base built from all persistent predicates.
+The server component stores the card data, the client PROLOG  holds the player with its cards played out.
+The nice thing on PROLOG is, the game rules need no extra data structure.
+They are directly coded in PROLOG terms and predicates.

+#### Cards

+The cards are a relation (a predicate) of this information

+	card(Color, Name, Card Points, Orientation).
+Example:
+	card(kreuz, ass, 11, up).

+The card colors are German names Kreuz, Herz, Karo, Schippe.

+#### Player

+The player has a number and a sequence of cards, which he as drann an played out in this sequence:

+	player(Number, Card List)

+Example:
+	player(1, [card(kreuz,ass,11,up), card(karo, 8, 8, up )])

+In the source code the list is named "Field", because it represents the playing field of the player.

+### Protocols

+Playing the game consists of a simple sequence of communication, which happens with every player action.
+This action can be:

++ start the game by refreshing the side (or enter the side the first time)
++ draw a card or
++ stand

+The basic sequence is as follows:

+{{< figure src="/src/ArchitectureBlackJack.png" class="myimg" title="Protocol" >}}

 ### Disclaimer